McDonnell Douglas: 1990–1997

 In 1992, McDonnell Douglas unveiled a study of a double deck jumbo-sized aircraft designated MD-12.
 Despite briefly leaving the market, the study was perceived as merely a public relations exercise to disguise the fact that MDC was struggling under intense pressure from Boeing and Airbus.
 It was clear to most in the industry that MDC had neither the resources nor the money to develop such a large aircraft, and the study quickly sank without a trace.
 A similar double deck concept was used in Boeing's later Ultra-Large Aircraft study intended to replace the 747, but ultimately the double deck concept would not see the light of day until the Airbus A380 in the 2000s.

-Following Boeing's 1996 acquisition of Rockwell's North American division, McDonnell Douglas merged with Boeing in August 1997 in a US$13 billion stock swap, with Boeing as the surviving company.
+Following Boeing's 1996 acquisition of Rockwell's North American division, McDonnell Douglas merged with Boeing in August 1997 in a US$13 billion stock swap, with the latter as the surviving company.
 Boeing introduced a new corporate identity based on the McDonnell Douglas logo, which showed the globe being encircled in tribute to the first aerial circumnavigation which was accomplished in 1924 by Douglas aircraft.
-It was designed by graphic designer Rick Eiber, who has been the corporate identity consultant for Boeing over ten years.
+It was designed by graphic designer Rick Eiber, who had been the corporate identity consultant for Boeing over ten years.

+Between 1993 and just after the merger in 1997, McDonnell Douglas performed studies on the feasibility of a twin-engine jet using MD-11 components, and ultimately made a pitch for such a jet with Boeing wings, but nothing came of any of the proposals.

+In 1999, Boeing completed the spin off of the civilian line of helicopters to form MD Helicopters, which was formerly part of McDonnell Douglas Helicopter Systems.

 Starting August 17, 2006, Boeing closed down the Long Beach factory as orders for the C-17 ceased.

 McDonnell Automation Company legacy

 Some of the company's lasting legacies are non-aviation related.
 They are the computer systems and companies developed in the company's subsidiary McDonnell Automation Company (McAuto) which was created in the 1950s initially used for numerical control for production starting in 1958 and computer-aided design (CAD) starting in 1959.
-Its CAD program MicroGDS remains in use with the latest official version 11.3 issued in June 2013.
+Its CAD program MicroGDS remains in use with the latest official version 11.5.1 issued in October 2023.

 By the 1970s, McAuto had 3,500 employees and $170 million worth of computer equipment.
 This made it one of the largest computer processors in the world during this era.

 In 1981, McAuto acquired Bradford Systems and Administrative Services for $11.5 million and began processing medical claims.
 In 1983, two principals of Bradford who had to come work at McAuto—Joseph T. Lynaugh and Howard L. Waltman—formed the Sanus Corporation, a health maintenance organization that was a wholly owned subsidiary of McDonnell Douglas.
 In 1986, after McDonnell Douglas reduced its control, Sanus announced a partnership with St. Louis pharmacy chain Medicare-Glaser Corp. to form Express Scripts to provide drugs for the Sanus HMO.